Privacy Issues in Indonesia and How They Affect Expatriates

 There is not a high value placed on the concept of privacy within the Indonesian culture, whereas for most westerners our privacy is considered one of our basic human rights.
 We have been taught from a very young age to respect privacy and individuality.

-Indonesians, on the other hand, have their roots based in a communal society where the interests of the family or the group considered to be more important than the rights of any one individual within that group There is an understanding of shared ownership and this includes information about the individuals within the group.
+Indonesians, on the other hand, have their roots based in a communal society where the interests of the family or the group is considered to be more important than the rights of any one individual within that group There is an understanding of shared ownership and this includes information about the individuals within the group.

 Most Indonesian middle and upper class families employ household staff, so they are used to having people other than family members in their homes.
 Maids who come from a lower level of society are also used to sharing very small living quarters with many siblings and even extended family members, so again there is little understanding of a concept of privacy.
 Prior to the introduction of birth control it was normal for a family to have 5, 10 or 12 children.
 Because of this, sharing of almost everything is accepted and expected.

-If you have any information that you consider private and would not want all of your staff and the neighbors to know about then don’t tell them or don't leave it in a place that it might be read by them When giving out wages and work bonuses you can be sure that everyone knows how much everyone else receives, even if you tell them to keep it confidential.
+Tip: If you have any information that you consider private and would not want all of your staff and the neighbors to know about then don’t tell them or don't leave it in a place that it might be read by them.
+When giving out wages and work bonuses you can be sure that everyone knows how much everyone else receives, even if you tell them to keep it confidential.
 Leaving any letters, photos, bank statements, shopping receipts, etc. around the house is an open invitation to have them read, even if they are folded and in an envelope; if you want them to remain private it's better to put them away in a locked filing cabinet or drawer.